minshi123/gitlab/doc/user/compliance/license_compliance/index.md

 }
 ```

-To fetch dependencies from an alternate remote specify the remote in a `.conan/remotes.json`.
+To fetch dependencies from an alternate remote, specify that remote in a `.conan/remotes.json`.
+For

-For example:
+example:

 ```json
 {